 Nevertheless, Google is your best friend.
 Just type your question in Google, and you’ll find an answer or a tutorial 90% of the time.

 Here are some great blogs:

-- Official WordPress forum – for WordPress itself and free themes and plugins found in the WordPress repository.
+- Official WordPress forum – for WordPress itself, free themes and plugins found in the WordPress repository.

-Try to make sure that you ask help in the right place.
-Asking in the wrong place will just make you lose time, since your issue might go unanswered, or someone will recommend seeking help with the proper developers.
+Try to make sure that you ask for help in the right place.
+Asking in the wrong place will just make you lose time because your issue might go unanswered, or someone will recommend seeking help from the developers.

 If you’re looking for help with a premium (purchased) theme or plugin, ask the dedicated support provided by the developers.

 If you’re looking for help with a free theme or plugin from the WordPress repository, use their individual forums, which you can access from their pages.